Cleaning up a biohazardous spill in a biosafety cabinet

 - Close off the area and allow aerosols to settle.

-- Notify others, including the supervisor.
+- Notify others, including a supervisor.

-- Don appropriate PPE: laboratory coat, safety glasses or chemical splash goggles (depending on the risk of splashes), Nitrile gloves.
+- Don appropriate PPE: laboratory coat, safety glasses or chemical splash goggles (depending on the risk of splashes), and Nitrile gloves.

-- Cover spill with paper towels.
+- Cover the spill with paper towels.

-- Wipe up disinfectant, repeat if necessary.
+- Wipe up disinfectant, and repeat if necessary.

 - Segregate contaminated cleanup materials into the appropriate biohazardous waste containers.